Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Extensions and Additional Discussion

 \subsection{Ablations}

 This section presents a series of ablation studies.
-We begin by comparing compare our model’s performance to baseline methods across different input types and examine performance under varying levels of noise.
-We also assess the impact of network architecture modifications on our proposed method.
-Finally, we evaluate both our model and the baselines under controlled perturbations of the white point input.
+First, we evaluate the robustness of both our model and baselines when utilizing white points predicted by an off-the-shelf illumination estimation method.
+Next, we compare our model’s performance to baseline methods across different input types and examine performance under varying levels of noise.
+Finally, we also assess the impact of network architecture modifications on our proposed method.

+\paragraph{Utilizing white points estimated by an illumination estimation network.} We extend the white point error ablation done in Section~\ref*{sec:results} of the main paper to in-the-wild scenes by using white points derived from a cross-camera illumination estimation network, CCMNet~\cite{ccmnet}.
+Since this model is not fine-tuned to our camera, it represents a worst-case illumination estimation network.
+We directly apply it to our in-the-wild dataset to derive white points, which are then used as input to a CST method.
+Observing Table~\ref{tab:awb_ablation}, we find that when using estimated white points, our proposed 2D parameterization outperforms 1D alternatives and traditional CCT-based interpolation.
+Like other CCT-based methods, our approach depends on the quality of the illumination estimate; and, aside from cases of complete white point estimation failure---where all methods exhibit large colorimetric errors (see 75th percentile in Table~\ref{tab:awb_ablation})---our method shows improved performance.

 \paragraph{Input coordinate ablation.} We evaluate the performance of our method using three different coordinate types: 1D (CCT), 2D (raw), and 2D (xy) in Table~\ref{tab:noise_augment_ablation}.
 Our results indicate that the 2D xy chromaticity space is the most informative, consistently improving performance across all models.
 Furthermore, we observe that our noise augmentation improves generalization to in-the-wild illuminants, while direct pixel-prediction methods show a decline in performance under the same augmentation.